Nortriptyline Hydrochloride Oral capsule

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your doses at regular intervals.
 Do not take it more often than directed.
-If you have been taking this medicine regularly for some time, do not suddenly stop taking it.
-You must gradually reduce the dose or you may get severe side effects.
-Ask your doctor or health care professional for advice.
-Even after you stop taking this medicine it can still affect your body for several days.
+Do not stop taking this medicine suddenly except upon the advice of your doctor.
+Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.